 There are many ways that Qi is balanced in a home.
-Choosing harmonious colors, shapes and symbols, placing furniture auspiciously or strategically hanging wind chimes or mirrors are all typical Feng Shui practices.
+Choosing harmonious colours, shapes and symbols, placing furniture auspiciously or strategically hanging wind chimes or mirrors are standard Feng Shui practices.

 Good Feng Shui for Winter

 Light up your home to balance the darkness.
 Light natural beeswax or soy candles, and make a fire in the fireplace.
 Hang strings of light even beyond the holiday season.

 Warm-up your home with the colour red or orange.
 Red, gold or orange pillows, rugs, throws, lampshades and pictures all bring warmth to your home.

 Cool your home with blue and silver.
 With all the lights and red decorations, sometimes a home can become too hot.
 Emotions can run high, and holiday gatherings can get too heated.
 If your home is too hot, focus on white and silver for your holiday theme.
 These light colours bring coolness to your home.

 Decorate with waves.
 Winter is a season of water, and its shape is wavy.
 Move decorations with wavy patterns to prominent locations.

 Clean your home for the New Year.
 The New Year is a time to declutter, organise and clean.

 Smudge your home with cedar.
 Smudging gets rid of negative energy and gives your home a fresh start.

 Avoid blues in damp areas.
 Winter is the season of water.
 Remove blue decorations from the bathroom to avoid having too much water in one location.